 Students who do not qualify for traditional financial aid may be able to receive assistance through work-study employment and various supplemental loan programs.*All information in this section is typical of the 2017–2018 academic year.
 It may differ from year to year depending on changes in federal regulations, the cost of living, and available financial resources.

 Statement on Confidentiality

 Requirements of Yale School of Drama’s need-blind admission policy as well as Yale’s Policy on Student Records ensure the confidentiality of applicants’ and their families’ economic circumstances.
 Access to personally identifiable financial aid materials—including applications, financial aid transcripts, financial aid award letters, and loan applications—is limited to financial aid office personnel and members of the Financial Aid Committee.

 Determination of Need and Financial Aid Award

 Yale School of Drama’s Financial Aid Office makes financial aid awards which, when added to the funds that are expected from students, their spouses, their families, and other available sources, should enable students to meet the basic costs of attending Yale.

 Students are responsible for contributing toward the cost of their own education.
 Financial aid recipients are expected to use a portion of their savings and assets during each year of enrollment at Yale School of Drama.
 Students are advised not to reduce their assets by more than the expected contribution since the balance will be assumed to exist whether spent or not.
 If the student’s assets increase, the expected contribution from these resources will also increase.

 It is assumed that students will contribute to their own support an amount based on either last year’s or next year’s earnings.
 The minimum required student contribution is $2,000.
-If a recipient is married, his or her spouse is not a student and is capable of working, and they have no dependent children, the spouse will also be expected to contribute toward the student’s support from his or her wages.
+Spouses of married recipients who are not themselves students, have no dependent children, and are capable of working will also be expected to contribute toward the student’s support from their wages.

 Parental Assets and Income